 December 25 Weakening of the Soviet government and the Communist Party, accelerated by the aftermath of the failed coup and a collapsing economy, resulted in several republics declaring their independence in early December.
 This caused the dissolution of the Soviet Union on Christmas Day.
 The former Soviet Union broke into several republics, most of which became members of the Commonwealth of Independent States, a loose alliance which retained ties between these former Soviet states while having

-Provide Hope.
-The near-collapse of the former Soviet Union's economy brought
+Operation Provide Hope.
+The near-collapse of the former Soviet Union's

 February 10-26 The On-Site Inspection Agency supported Phase I of Operation Provide Hope.
 The Agency deployed 12 teams, consisting of a total of 38 people, to the former Soviet Union to distribute 2,200 tons of food and medical supplies to 25 cities.